+|Environmental Aspects||During project preparation, a domestic environmental impact assessment report and a summary initial environmental examination report (including an environmental management plan) were prepared following the PRC regulatory framework, and ADB's safeguard requirements.
+A due diligence assessment of safety and environmental management for the two existing dams of Gongboxia and Lijiaxia shows that the operators comply with national regulations and apply adequate environmental management procedures acceptable to ADB.
 The project is expected to achieve significant environmental benefits in the project area, including (i) reduced energy use; (ii) improved water resources management; and (iii) increased vegetation coverage.
 The main possible adverse environmental impacts and risks include (i) impacts associated with the construction of the canals, notably safety risks during tunnel construction and disposal of large volumes of spoils; and (ii) potentially, increased usage of agrochemicals during operation.
 It is expected that all impacts will be prevented or minimized to an acceptable level through implementation of the environmental management plan and monitoring program.|

 |Involuntary Resettlement||The project will involve 110.8 ha of permanent land acquisition, of which 28 ha (25%) is cultivated land, with impacts spread over 68 villages.
 The impacts on villages are small because about 75% of the land acquired is wasteland.
 The 28 ha of farmland acquired affects 6,776 persons, and the average degree of loss is about 6%.
 In addition, 16 households with 101 persons will need to be relocated.
 The Qinghai Provincial Water Resources Department has prepared two resettlement plans.
 All affected people will be project beneficiaries, as they will receive improved irrigation as well as resettlement entitlements to offset their losses.
 As compensation, affected households can choose between replacement of irrigated land or cash compensation.
 A due diligence assessment for the associated Gongboxia and Lijiaxia reservoirs found no outstanding resettlement issues.|